Marker-Inc-Korea/AutoRAG/README.md

 - [ ] Human Dataset Creation Helper

 # Contribution
-We are developing RAGround as open-source.
+We are developing AutoRAG as open-source.
 Feel free to contribute to this project.